NerdillionTwoMillion/IDM-Universial-Activator/README.md

 ### Notice

 This may still be buggy but there may still be some that I have not caught.
 If you find any please let me know.

+**IDMan.exe is sourced from Team Reis and is NOT my creation.
+The reason for this is because I dont know enough assembly to comfortably modify DLL's on my own**.

 ### Extras